-Also, it is very important to keep your team motivated to do the job.
-If a person can’t feel the progress of a project or is frustrated with something they won’t do the job efficiently.
+Also, it is essential to keep your team motivated to do the job.
+If a person can’t feel the progress of a project or is frustrated with something, they won’t do the job efficiently.

-When the project begins a project manager is responsible for formulating a plan to meet the objective of the project keeping in mind the approved budget and deadline.
+When the project begins a project manager is responsible for formulating a plan to meet the project’s objective keeping in mind the approved budget and deadline.

-The projects have the tendency to fail if there is no actual plan and strategy on how to achieve goals.
+The projects tend to fail if there is no actual plan and strategy on how to achieve goals.

-The first thing the project manager has to do is to formulate a team of workers by creating a new team or take a leadership role with an existing team.
+The first thing the project manager has to do is formulate a team of workers by creating a new team or taking a leadership role with an existing team.

-Once a team is created you assign tasks, deadlines and give your team tool to collaborate.
-It is necessary to make a feasible plan that achieves the goals of the project by giving answers to the following questions:
+Once a team is created, you assign tasks, deadlines and give your team a tool to collaborate.
+It is necessary to make a feasible plan that achieves the goals of the project by providing answers to the following questions: